Benign Overfitting without Linearity: Neural Network Classifiers Trained by Gradient Descent for Noisy Linear Data: Omitted Proofs from Section

 Let us restate the lemma for the reader's convenience. \normalizedmarginbound* \begin{proof} Using the refined upper bound for the norm of the weights given in Lemma~\ref{l:refined_grad_norm_upper_bound}, we have that,

 To complete the proof, we want to put together the bound for the unnormalized margin on clean samples given by Lemma~\ref{lemma:margin.test.sample} with the upper bound on the norm given in~\eqref{eq:wt.fro.norm.w1}.
-First, let us recall the definition of the quantity $\xi_i$ first introduced in (the proof of) Lemma~\ref{lemma:margin.test.sample},
+We'll consider the $+\mu$ case and the $-\mu$ case follows identically.
+By Lemma~\ref{lemma:margin.test.sample}, we know that for non-negative integers $s$,